 Like the “industry” itself, construction law is not really a specific, singular subset of law practice the same way, say, the practice of personal injury law may be.
 Construction law is an amalgamation of many different legal fields, including contract law, finance, real estate, bankruptcy, administrative, employment, environmental, insurance, and regulatory, just to name a few.

 Despite this seemingly haphazard grouping of different legal fields, construction law has grown into its own distinct practice area.
 Large firms, small firms, and solo practitioners all provide counsel and assistance to all parties associated with construction all throughout the construction process.
-It’s not uncommon for larger construction companies to have in house counsel, themselves.
+Large construction companies often have in-house lawyers whose sole job is to represent their interests.

 It’s probably an oversimplification, but we have to organize this somehow.
-Let’s break it down to three areas:
+The practice of construction law can generally be divided into three areas:

 This is all just the tip of the iceberg.

 Construction has contractual agreements up and down the payment chain, ranging from the general contract for the entire scope of work, to sub-contracts, and supplier agreements.
-These agreements are all full of tricky issues and complicated clauses like pay-if-paid / pay-when-paid clauses, claim notice provisions, no damage for delay clauses, arbitration clauses, and more – any of which can cause significant problems for an unwary construction participant.
+These agreements are all full of tricky issues and complicated clauses like contingent clauses (pay if/pay when paid), claim notice provisions, no damage for delay clauses, arbitration clauses, and more – any of which can cause significant problems for an unwary construction participant.

 Besides clauses that need careful consideration on wording or acceptance, some types of contracts have specific requirements set forth by state law.
 It isn’t rare to have the general form of a contract and some specific contractual wording required for work on residential property.
 In these cases, the failure to consider the requirements can result in losing the right to payment altogether.